SiqiLi1020/PET-Enabled-Dual-Energy-CT-Imaging-Using-a-Kernel-Method-with-Neural-Optimization-Transfer/README.md

 # Neural KEM for dynamic PET reconstruction:

 a).
-Please download the system matrix folder from https://drive.google.com/drive/folders/1rx_CsvE8D7N2HLML14VUsjNmG2sssSeK?usp=sharing
+Please download the system matrix folder from https://drive.google.com/drive/folders/1rx_CsvE8D7N2HLML14VUsjNmG2sssSeK?usp=sharing, and put them into folder "/data/GE690TOF2D"

 b).
 Then run 'Test_demo.m' to test the proposed method and compare it with other methods in the simulation study that we used in the paper.